 Pareja changed shape and personnel at the break, sending Robin Jansson on for Salim and Martin Ojeda on for Torres.
 The Lions went to a four-man back line with Smith on the right, pushing Angulo up to the wing.

 The move opened the game up a bit and the Lions were able to get on the ball more but also allowed D.C. to advance more easily as well, at times.

 “We did expect the game in the second half we could have more volume and more actions up front,” Pareja said.
 “We knew the defensive five in the first half would probably reduce our possibilties because we were playing with one more defender and one less attacker.
 But we wanted to have solidness and try to see if we can create some more sequences around, in the flanks, and I think we did but not with so much consistency.
 Second half when we made the change of the model and the change of the personnel, we knew that this was going to surprise D.C. at some point and that we would add one more forward, and that happened.”

-Thorhallsson finally gave the Lions a shot on goal in the 48th minute, sending a shot from distance directly in at Miller, who had no trouble catching it.
+Thorhallsson finally gave the Lions a shot on goal in the 48th minute, sending his attempt from distance directly in at Miller, who had no trouble catching it.
 In the 52nd minute, Ojeda sent a ball straight to Miller that may have been a weak shot or an attempted through ball for McGuire that didn’t work out.

 But a minute later, the Lions found their breakthrough.

 Smith got the ball on the right side from Angulo and sent a cross to the back post.
 Thorhallsson was there and nodded it back across the front of goal.
 McGuire arrived to bundle the ball in despite a challenge from Steve Birnbaum and the ball finally found the inside of the net for Orlando.
 A check for offside confirmed the goal — McGuire’s first as a professional and on Thorhallsson’s first MLS assist.